smartcomputer-ai/agent-os/docs/design/design.md

 #### Blob & Tree
 In the Grit object model, `blob`s and `tree`s are basically the same as in Git, except that blobs can have headers and in Git they don't.

+All actual contents, of all data, is stored in the end as a blob.
+Trees are just a way to organize blobs; just like we use directories in a normal file system.
+However, unlike a traditional file system, it is not possible to create an empty tree.
+A tree must either contain more trees or at least one blob object.

 #### Message & Mailbox
 A `message` points to a blob or tree as its actual contents.
 It can also have `headers`, which are sometimes utilized by the runtime or actors for message dispatching.
 A message object can function like a linked list if it has a reference to a `previous` message.
 We utilize this to build message queues.
 If there is no previous message id, we consider a message to be a signal, and signals can override each other in rapid succession, interrupting the current execution of the actor.
 Queues, on the other hand, should be processed in order.

 Since messages don't carry any sender or recipient information, we need one more data structure.
 The `mailbox` dictionary can be used to either contain pairs of `(sender_id, message_id)` or pairs of `(recipient_id, message_id)`, where the senders or recipients refer to other actors.
 Mailboxes are used in the `step` object if you look at the `inbox` and `outbox` fields.

 #### Step
-`step` objects are the result of running a wit state transition function, i.e., they are the output of a wit.
-Each time an agent is run—which means its wit is run with new messages and its current state—a new step gets created.
+`step` objects are the result of running a Wit state transition function, i.e., they are the output of a Wit.
+Each time an agent is run—which means its Wit is run with new messages and its current state—a new step gets created.

 A step must reference a `core`, which is just a tree that points to the root of the step's internal state, both code and data.
 The runtime expects a core to be of a certain shape, or rather, contain a few items structured in a certain way—mostly a `/wit` node that defines the entry point for the state transition function and some other details, all of which we will investigate below.
 Other than that, the core can contain anything, possibly terabytes of data.

 Tangentially, an actor is identified by the hash of the *first* core of the *first* step.
 This id remains the same for the lifetime of the actor, even as the hash of the core changes as the actor updates its state.
-Remember, an actor is wit+state, and so an actor's id is `hash(initial state+initial wit)`, or equivalently: `hash(initial core)`.
+Remember, an actor is Wit+state, and so an actor's id is `hash(initial state+initial wit)`, or equivalently: `hash(initial core)`.
 This is an important detail for the virtual actor model considered further on.

 The `outbox` field of a new step contains all the messages that the actor is sending to other actors.
 It's a mapping of recipient actor ids to message ids.
 It's optional for a step to produce or update an outbox.
 If the outbox has contents, the runtime compares the outbox from the previous step with the outbox of the new step to see if there are any new messages to be sent to other actors, and if so, routes them.

 A step's `inbox` contain *the messages that the actor has read so far*.
 So, it's more a "read inbox".
 It's a mapping of sender actor ids to message ids.
 It does not contain newly routed messages from other outboxes.
-New messages are proposed by the runtime separately when it executes the wit function.
+New messages are proposed by the runtime separately when it executes the Wit function.
 The actor then decides to "accept" or "process" a message by making it part of its inbox when it generates a new step.
 If a message is a linked list of messages, the inbox can be a "cursor" of up to where the agent has read the inbox.
-This allows a wit to implement single message processing or batch processing.
+This allows a Wit to implement single message processing or batch processing.
 Also note that message ordering is only guaranteed from an individual sender, not from all senders across, because each sender has its own queue (but only if the sender links the messages using `message.previous`).

 The `step.previous` property creates a linked list, or "event log," of all the steps since the beginning of an actor.
 In reality, though, that link needs to be broken sometimes so that old data can get pruned.
 Unlike Git, where the `parents` field of a commit is immensely important for the history of a repository (commits, branches, and merges), it fulfils a more transitory function in Grit (for example, if there are accidental multiple parallel executions of the same agent of the same step).